nikola-golijanin/TestAssignment/README.md

 The application uses Swagger for API documentation.
 Once the application is running, you can access the Swagger UI at `https://localhost:5001/swagger`.

+## Postman Collection

+A Postman collection named `TestAssignmentAPI.postman_collection` exists and can be imported into Postman for testing the API.
+This collection includes various requests to help you interact with and test the endpoints of the TestAssignmentApi.

+To import the collection into Postman:
+1. Open Postman.
+2. Click on the `Import` button.
+3. Select the `TestAssignmentAPI.postman_collection` file.
+4. Click `Open` to import the collection.

+You can now use the imported collection to test the API endpoints.

 ## Troubleshooting

 If you encounter any issues, ensure that your PostgreSQL server is running and that the connection string in `appsettings.json` is correct.